anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 |      50 x 30 |       1.67 |         21.4 |
 |      50 x 34 |       1.47 |         18.8 |

-Coming from a 10 speed, I don't see the benefit of 12 speed.
-Mechanically, 12 speed uses a thiner chain and narrower spacing between casette cogs which in theory should be more fragile, and harder to index.
+Coming from a 10-speed, I don't see the benefit of 12-speed.
+Mechanically, 12-speed uses a thinner chain and narrower spacing between cassette cogs which in theory should be more fragile, and harder to index.
 I had no issues with locking in the indexing.

 What I would value is wider gearing.
-Since the L-TWOO RX cable pull length is compatible with Shimano 12 speed and L-TWOO gravel groupsets, it is possible to use a long cage derailleur with a larger casette.
+Since the L-TWOO RX cable pull length is compatible with Shimano 12-speed and L-TWOO gravel groupsets, it is possible to use a long cage derailleur with a larger cassette.
 I may explore this later.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/ltwoo-grt-2.png">